 If you’ve ever thought to yourself that “modern music sucks!
 Why can’t it be like it used to be?” there’s a good reason for this.
 I can assure you, it’s not modern music failing to be “good,” it’s just that newer music isn’t reaching you the way the stuff you liked in your youth does.
 If you’re over 30 like I am, you probably find yourself fighting your own grey matter in trying to break out of the music you listened to between 12 and 24 years old.
 That’s because our old brains are very resistant to forming new connections to music, and instead prefer music from our formative years to the exclusion of almost everything else.

-The truth of the matter is that music composition, construction, and instrumentation has never been more diverse, technically complex, or better recorded than at any point in history.
+Music composition, construction, and instrumentation has never been more diverse, technically complex, or better recorded than at any point in history.
 Today’s artists stand on the shoulders of giants.
 There’s so much music that draws upon so many monsters of melody that it’s frankly impossible that you’ve already heard everything you’ll like.
 Especially after the MP3 killed physical media, there’s never been a better time to discover, create, and share music with the world.

 Do you want to find new music, or are you hooked on a feeling?